 |Bottle Dimensions by ©LeDomduVin 2021|

-This collage came to mind as I was revisiting the table that I created for the previously mentioned post, and I thought that creating such a collage could come quite handy as a simple, yet informative visual to show the various bottle dimensions and variations in lengths and diameters, at one glance.
+This collage came to mind as I was revisiting the table I created for the previously mentioned post.
+I thought that creating such a collage could come quite handy as a simple yet informative visual to show the various bottle dimensions and variations in lengths and diameters at one glance.

-I had the idea to create it to show it during a zoom meeting to my colleagues, as I'm part of a team participating in the opening of new restaurants in HK, for which I'm involved in the concept and design of the wine cellar and the creation and building of the wine lists (selections, prices, etc...).
+I had the idea to create it to show it during a Zoom meeting with my colleagues, as I'm part of a team participating in the opening of new restaurants in HK, for which I'm involved in the concept and design of the wine cellar and the creation and building of the wine lists (selections, prices, etc...).

-A visual is often better understood than a thousand words, as it speaks for itself, no explanation needed.
+A visual is often better understood than a thousand words, as it speaks for itself.
+No explanation is needed.

 And, in case you're interested, here is the revisited and updated version of LeDomduVin Bottle Dimensions table (that I created back in 2017 for my previous post):